 The table below summarizes the minimum capital requirements applicable to us and the Bank pursuant to Basel III regulations as of the dates reflected and assuming the capital conservation buffer has been fully-phased in.
 The minimum capital requirements are only regulatory minimums and banking regulators can impose higher requirements on individual institutions.
 For example, banks and bank holding companies experiencing internal growth or making acquisitions generally will be expected to maintain strong capital positions substantially above the minimum supervisory levels.
 Higher capital levels may also be required if warranted by the particular circumstances or risk profiles of individual banking organizations.
 The table below also summarizes the capital requirements applicable to us and the Bank in order to be considered "well-capitalized" from a regulatory perspective, as well as our and the Bank's capital ratios as of December 31, 2018 and December 31, 2017.
-We and the Bank exceeded all regulatory capital requirements under Basel III and were considered to be "well-capitalized" as of the dates reflected in the table below:
+Bancorp is exempt from minimum risk-based and leverage capital requirements so long as its assets do not exceed \$3 billion.
+The Bank exceeded all regulatory capital requirements under Basel III and was considered to be "well-capitalized" as of the dates reflected in the table below:

-Ratio at December 31, 2018 Ratio at December 31, 2017 Regulatory Capital Ratio Requirements Regulatory Capital Ratio Requirements, including fully phased-in Capital Conservation Buffer Minimum Requirement for "Well Capitalized" Depository Institution
+Ratio at December 31, 2019 Ratio at December 31, 2018 Regulatory Capital Ratio Requirements Regulatory Capital Ratio Requirements, including fully phased-in Capital Conservation Buffer Minimum Requirement for "Well Capitalized" Depository Institution

 Tier 1 Leverage Ratio

-Consolidated 11.80% 14.35% 4.00% 4.00% N/A
+Consolidated 12.89% 11.80% N/A N/A N/A

-Bank 13.66% 14.50% 4.00% 4.00% 5.00%
+Bank 15.23% 13.66% 4.00% 4.00% 5.00%

 Common Equity Tier 1 Risk- Based Capital Ratio (1)

-Consolidated 15.28% 17.54% 4.50% 7.00% N/A
+Consolidated 17.16% 15.28% N/A N/A N/A

-Bank 18.17% 17.42% 4.50% 7.00% 6.50%
+Bank 20.87% 18.17% 4.50% 7.00% 6.50%

 Tier 1 Risk-Based Capital Ratio

-Consolidated 15.74% 17.80% 6.00% 8.50% N/A
+Consolidated 17.65% 15.74% N/A N/A N/A

-Bank 18.17% 17.42% 6.00% 8.50% 8.00%
+Bank 20.87% 18.17% 6.00% 8.50% 8.00%

 Total Risk-Based Capital Ratio

-Consolidated 21.71% 22.55% 8.00% 10.50% N/A
+Consolidated 23.82% 21.71% N/A N/A N/A

-Bank 19.07% 18.47% 8.00% 10.50% 10.00%
+Bank 21.86% 19.07% 8.00% 10.50% 10.00%

-(1) The common equity tier 1 risk-based ratio, or CET1, is a new ratio created by the Basel III regulations beginning January 1, 2015.
+(1) The common equity tier 1 risk-based ratio, or CET1, is a ratio created by the Basel III regulations beginning January 1, 2015.